TheMarex/ba-thesis/text/1_introduction.md

 Thus a stabilizer is needed to adapt the trajectory to the disturbances.
 Most stabilizers for established robotic platforms are closed source and very robot specific.
-Notably various iterations of stabilizers based on modifying an already dynamically stable pattern where proposed by Kajita and Miura et al.
+Notably various iterations of stabilizers based on modifying an already dynamically stable pattern were proposed by Kajita and Miura et al.
 (\cite{kajita2010biped}, \cite{miura2011human} and \cite{kajita2012evaluation})

 While a stabilizer can deal with continuous small disturbances, a robot may